PCI Compliance is Required – Soon, Validation Will Be, Too

 What is PCI?

-PCI stands for "Payment Card Industry," and it's actually the first part of two-part acronym that refers to security guidelines for businesses that accept credit cards.
+PCI stands for "Payment Card Industry," and it's the first part of two-part acronym that refers to security guidelines for businesses that accept credit cards.
 The full acronym is PCI DSS, which stands for "payment card industry data security standard."